Why you shouldn’t store files on Google Photos

 (Web, iOS, and Android)

 Flickr has been around for a while, but it has recently been revamped, offering a free editing platform.
-Unlike Google, it has no limitations on the size and resolution of your files, offering a generous 1TB of cloud storage as well.
-The platform helps you organize your photos and gives you many editing tools so you can improve your photos without even leaving the app.
-Flickr supports videos, too.
+Unlike Google, it has no limitations on the size and resolution of your files, and offers 1TB of cloud storage as well.
+The platform helps you organize your photos and gives you many editing tools so you don’t even need to leave the app.
+Flickr supports also supports videos.

 It also has a massive community of photographers, so it’s a great choice if you are looking for some inspiration.
 You can follow other photographers the same way you would on Instagram, and you can make your photos public, too.